shreyas-anand224/Srijan-Portal-Scraper/README.md

 # Srijan-Portal-Scraper
 An automated web scraper built using python and playwright

+**IMP: The scraper saves the entries to an excel file every 10 pages(about 400 products) .
+DO NOT OPEN THE FILES WHEN PROGRAM IS RUNNING**

 **Required Libraries** - **Please install these prerequisites in order to run this code**